 The rate of change and volume of data that’s available just within the past several years has exploded.
 We’ve all seen the multitude of statistics (90 per cent of global data is less than 720 days old; 50 billion smart devices by 2020).
 But a metric that is most amazing is that companies are only using 10-15 per cent of its available data.
 That number is incredibly inefficient and there is so much value that’s currently unlocked.
 While I never recommend boiling the ocean, having dedicated data analytics offerings at companies will become the norm.
 Professional services firms will need to learn how to thread that needle, while continuing to offer independent expertise in specific matters.

-David Turner is a senior managing director at FTI Consulting and is based in Washington, DC where he leads the data and analytics group and serves as the Washington DC Office manager and forensic and litigation segment coordinator.
+David Turner is a senior managing director and co-leader of data and analytics at FTI Consulting and is based in Washington, DC where he leads the data and analytics group and serves as the Washington DC office manager and forensic and litigation segment coordinator.
 For more than 20 years, Mr Turner has provided consulting services to Fortune 500 clients in the areas of data analytics, focusing on event-based transactions.
 His concentrations have included complex data acquisition and analysis, dispute resolution, investigation, regulatory and litigation response (including experience with FCPA and OFAC violations), information technology consulting and business performance improvement.
 Mr Turner was named in 2017 by Who’s Who Legal as one of the top 40 global data experts.

 Mr Turner has extensive experience conducting corporate investigations, where he has handled complex analysis and strategies for issues arising from FCPA and anticorruption enforcement, corporate inquiries, OFAC sanctions, whistleblower actions, audit board issues, and asset liability management, most recently in the financial services, pharmaceutical and automotive industries.